 What Are the Symptoms of Swimmer's Ear?

-The first symptom that sufferers commonly notice is a feeling of having a full ear.
-A feeling of swelling in the ear then follows.
+The first symptom that sufferers commonly notice is feeling as if they have a of a full ear.
+Thereafter, a feeling of swelling in the ear follows.
 The infection can then become very painful if left untreated.
-As the condition worsens, sufferers may experience swelling in the side of the face and the neck, and can become quite uncomfortable.
-If you experience any of these symptoms or you believe you may have an infection such as Swimmer's Ear, it is advisable to consult a specialist doctor.
+As the condition worsens, sufferers may experience swelling in the side of the face and the neck, causing much discomfort.
+If you experience any of these symptoms, it is advisable to consult a doctor as soon as possible.

 How to Prevent Swimmer's Ear?

-If you are a swimmer, or you take part in water-based sports on a regular basis, it can be advisable to wear medical ear plugs to protect the ear canal from excessive water exposure.
-Equally, if a specialist has told you that you may be prone to ear infections, or if you believe you may be, then it is advisable to wear ear plugs whenever your ear is likely to come into contact with a lot of water.
-It is also advisable to not press too hard and in your ear too deeply with cotton buds or ear cleaners.
-On the same note, it is important to keep the ear clean from excessive wax build up.
-If you tend to experience a lot of wax build up, it may be wise to visit your doctor to discuss the possibility of regular, medical ear cleaning.
+If you are a swimmer, or you take part in water-based sports on a regular basis, wearing medical ear plugs is recommended for protecting the ear canal from excessive water exposure.
+Equally, if a specialist has told you that you may be prone to ear infections, then it is advisable to wear ear plugs whenever your ear is likely to come into contact with a lot of water.

 If you believe you may have Swimmer's Ear, or you believe to have a predisposition to infection and you swim regularly, it is important to talk to your doctor or a specialist.
 Good, daily ear health can help to prevent consequent hearing loss in the future.